evansn22/MacroeconomicAnalysis/README.md

 These engineered features enabled the analysis to compare changes in monetary policy with subsequent changes in macroeconomic indicators through lagged Pearson correlation analysis.

 ## Methodology
-The analysis evaluated the lagged relationship by displaying a historical line graph showing the Pearson correlation coefficient between lagged changes in FedFund Rates and changes to each macro-indicator metric generated from Pandas' .corr() function.
+The analysis evaluated the lagged relationship, showcasing a historical line graph showing the Pearson correlation coefficient between lagged changes in FedFund Rates and changes to each macro-indicator metric generated from Pandas' .corr() function.
 Correlations were computed across lag intervals ranging from one to eight quarters and visualized to identify the timing of the strongest observed statistical association.
 To keep the scope of the project manageable, I chose 8 quarters as the maximum length, limiting the evaluation to a timeframe that remains economically interpretable.
 This analysis utilized a reusable parameter search algorithm function, which generated a lagged column for each FedFund Interest Rate interval and then stored each Pearson coefficient for display.
 Lagged analysis was the chosen methodology for this project since monetary policy changes are expected to have a delayed rather than immediate impact on macroeconomic figures.

 ## Results & Key Findings
 The focus of this analysis centered upon the lagged relationship between changes in the Federal Funds Rate and four key macroeconomic indicators: CPI, PCE, Unemployment, and GDP.
 By engineering quarterly lag features and comparing correlations across multiple time horizons, the analysis examined how the timing of monetary policy aligns with different aspects of macroeconomic performance.
-The results indicate that macroeconomic indicators do not respond uniformly to Federal Funds Rate changes, with CPI demonstrating the strongest observed relationship at a short-term lag, while unemployment exhibited its highest observed correlation at a longer lag interval.
+The results indicate that macroeconomic indicators do not respond uniformly to Federal Funds Rate changes, with **CPI demonstrating the strongest observed relationship** at a short-term lag, while unemployment exhibited its highest observed correlation at a longer lag interval.
 However, the correlation values all remained weak, suggesting that looking strictly at Federal Funds Rate changes provides limited insight into movements in these macroeconomic indicators.
-These findings highlight the complexity of monetary policy transmission within the broader economy and emphasize that economic outcomes are influenced by multiple factors beyond interest rate adjustments.
+These findings highlight the complexity of monetary policy transmission within the broader economy and emphasize that **economic outcomes are influenced by multiple factors beyond interest rate adjustments.**

 ### Lagged Impact Analysis of Fed Funds Interest Rates on CPI
 ![CPI_corr](python/figures/cpi_correlation.png)